Fyffes Progress in Honduras

 According to the United Nations, Honduras is ranked as one of the worst performers in gender inequality.
 Fyffes employs many women workers, so this is a priority.

 Working with Business for Social Responsibility, Fyffes has adapted a digital gender equality training tool called HERessentials for Latin American audiences.
 The tool includes both a worker and manager version.
-Fyffes has begun training on this tool in Costa Rica, Belize and Honduras and will ensure 100% of workers, men and women, receive this training.
+100% of Fyffes Latin American operations have started this training and we will ensure 100% of workers, men and women, receive this training.

 ireland-flag